golang/tools/gopls/doc/features/transformation.md

+---
-# Gopls: Code transformation features
+title: "Gopls: Code transformation features"
+---

 This document describes gopls' features for code transformation, which include a range of behavior-preserving changes (refactorings,